harness/developer-hub/docs/chaos-engineering/chaos-faults/kube-resilience/kube-resilience.md

 title: Chaos faults for Kube resilience
 ---

+## Introduction

 Kubelet density determines the resilience of the kubelet by creating pods on a specific node.

 - It helps determine how resilient an application is to the unplanned scaling of K8s pods.

 <!-- Import statement for Custom Components -->